Linuxfabrik/monitoring-plugins/check-plugins/mysql-user-security/README.md

                         host and password from (instead of specifying them on the command line).
 Example:
                         `/var/spool/icinga2/.my.cnf`.
 Default:
-                        /var/spool/icinga2/.my.cnf.
+                        /var/spool/icinga2/.my.cnf
   --defaults-group DEFAULTS_GROUP
                         Group/section to read from in the cnf file.
 Default: client
   --severity {warn,crit}
                         Severity for alerts that do not depend on thresholds.
                         One of "warn" or "crit".
-Default: warn.
-  --timeout TIMEOUT     Network timeout in seconds.
+Default: warn --timeout TIMEOUT     Network timeout in seconds.
 Default: 3 (seconds)
 ```